Jessica Lynch (Miss New York)

 Jessica Lynch Renzi (born January 14, 1979, in New York, New York) is an American former pageant contestant who held the title of Miss New York in 2003 and competed in the Miss America 2004 pageant.

 Miss New York

 Lynch competed in the Miss New York pageant as Miss New York City.
 She graduated from the University of Virginia with a B.A. in Theater.
-Her talent was ballet and she began her formal ballet training at the age of 10 with Ballet Memphis.
+Her talent was ballet.
+She began her formal ballet training at the age of 10 with Ballet Memphis.
 She was seen in the ensemble of the world-famous Radio City Music Hall Christmas Spectacular.
 Her platform was "Combating Teenage Depression and Suicide" because she struggled with depression and wanted to help others going through similar experiences.

 Personal life

 Lynch married David Renzi, took his surname and had two sons.
-As of 2008, she teaches at the In Motion School of Dance, and co-organized the Miss Northern New York 2008 pageant.
+As of 2008, she teaches at the In Motion School of Dance and co-organized the Miss Northern New York 2008 pageant.